 Cultivating Connections Between People and Plants for more than 25 Years...

 ...amid a 434-acre public garden located within the Bent Creek Experimental Forest.
-Surrounded by lush folds of the botanically diverse Southern Appalachian Mountains, The North Carolina Arboretum is adjacent to the scenic Blue Ridge Parkway, at Milepost 393, and is nestled in one of the most beautiful natural settings in America.
+Surrounded by lush folds of the botanically diverse Southern Appalachian Mountains, The North Carolina Arboretum in Asheville, NC, is adjacent to the scenic Blue Ridge Parkway, at Milepost 393, and is nestled in one of the most beautiful natural settings in America.

 The North Carolina Arboretum is located on land within the Pisgah National Forest, and is operated under a special use permit issued by the National Forests in North Carolina.